 We all know the feeling of stubbing our toes but few of us know what it’s like to be threatened with a gun because you are too slow; we have all experienced the pain of a ball hitting your face, but few of us have experienced the pain of getting beaten when you make a minor mistake.

 Child slavery has long been a global problem that persists in today's society.
 For those of us living here in Australia it is hard to imagine, but at this very moment there are over 9 million children being forced into slavery.
-Out of these 9 million, 2.1 million are chocolate slaves.
+1.8 million children in the Cocoa industry experience the worst forms of child labour as recognised by the UN.
+Out of these 1.8 approximately 30,000 children have been forced into the industry.
+They are slaves.
 They are 12-16 years old, however some are as young as five.
 Can you imagine living like this?

 West Africa produces over 67% of the world’s crop of cocoa beans.
 The Côte d’Ivoire grows 43% of the total world cocoa crop and use the worst forms of child labour to grow their produce.
 These cacao farms are run by families who are barely paid enough to survive.
 This leads to the farmers to look for cheap child labour, and in most cases these children end up as slaves:

 These children are abducted, manipulated or sold to human traffickers into the industry and undergo horrific abuse and neglect in these farms.
 These children will probably never see their families again.
 They are not allowed to go to school and cannot enjoy their childhood.
 They are forced to work from dawn to dusk and when they are not working they are locked away in a room without windows.